asanetargoss/HardcoreAlchemy/README.md

 * `magic/` - A mod project containing features which make magic mods work better in a hardcore respawn gameplay context.
 It also contains various tweaks and fixes for magic mods.
 * `survival/` - A mod project containing various features related to nutrition, thirst, and crop growth.
 It interacts with various survival and crop mods.
 * `capstone/` - A mod project which handles magic/survival cross-mod compatibility for GPLv3-licensed mods.
 It also adds guidebooks and integration tests for the Hardcore Alchemy modpack.
+* `liba3/` - A mod project which handles magic/survival cross-mod compatibility for AGPLv3-licensed mods.

 ### Notes on Windows and IntelliJ IDEA